-- Illumination in BLUE indicates insufficient warming up of the engine - Blinking in RED indicates that the engine is close to overheating - Illumination in RED indicates overheating condition of the engine creases over the appropriate range, the indicator light/warning light blinks in RED.
-At this time, the engine is close to overheating.
+- Illumination in BLUE indicates insufficient warming up of the engine - Blinking in RED indicates that the engine is close to overheating - Illumination in RED indicates overheating condition of the engine

 For the system check, this indicator light/ warning light illuminates in RED for approximately 2 seconds when the ignition switch is turned to the "ON" position.
 After that, this indicator light/warning light changes to BLUE and maintains illumination in BLUE.
 This BLUE illuminated light turns off when the engine is warmed up sufficiently.